dalibo/emaj/docs/en/otherFunctions.rst

 Files corresponding to tables contain one record per row, in the format corresponding to the supplied parameter.
 These records are sorted on the primary key ascending order (or on all columns if the table has no primary key).
 Each row contains all table columns, including generated columns.

 At the end of the operation, a file named *_INFO* is created in this same directory/folder.
-It contains a message including the tables group name and the date and time of the snap operation.
+It contains a message including the table group name and the date and time of the snap operation.

-It is not necessary that the tables group be in *IDLE* state to snap tables.
+It is not necessary that the table group be in *IDLE* state to snap tables.

 As this function may generate large or very large files (of course depending on tables sizes), it is user's responsibility to provide a sufficient disk space.